• Home

 READ ALSO

-A father of a child YouTube star with almost 2 million subscribers told MarketWatch that on average only 10% of the views on his 8-year-old daughter’s videos come from the YouTube Kids app.
+A father of a child YouTube star with almost 2 million subscribers told MarketWatch that only 10% of the views on his 8-year-old daughter’s videos come from the YouTube Kids app.
 He asked to remain anonymous for this story.

 Brian — a different father whose sons Gabe, 13, and Garrett, 10, have a YouTube page with approximately 1.7 million subscribers — says he “applauds YouTube for wanting to protect kids from potentially inappropriate content.”
 But he doesn’t think the change could work in practice.